transdigiware/hyperledger-fabric-on-linux-one/README.md

    ![import editor](images/node-red-menu-import-editor.png)

-6. You should now have a new flow with the label of "Blockchain".
+6. You should now have three flows in NodeRED — Blockchain, Dashboard and Gauge.

    #### Modifying your flow to call your API